Soldier kills 20 in shooting rampage in Thailand's northeast

 Prime Minister Prayuth Chan-ocha expressed condolences to the families of those killed, a government spokeswoman said.

-Nakhon Ratchasima is one of the biggest cities in northeastern Thailand, a rice growing area and one of the poorest parts of the country of 69 million people.
+Nakhon Ratchasima is one of the biggest cities in northeastern Thailand, an island of relative prosperity in a rice growing area that is one of the poorest parts of the country of 69 million people.

-Writing by Matthew Tostevin and Kay Johnson; Editing by Alexander Smith and David Clarke
+Additional reporting by Patpicha Tanakasempipat, Panarat Thepgumpanat and Juarawee Kittisilpa in Bangkok; Writing by Matthew Tostevin and Kay Johnson; Editing by David Clarke